grinntec/azure-public/bootstrap-terraform-azure/readme.md

 |sa_name|satfstate

 # Run the tool
 With the environment variables defined you just need to run the `runme.ps1` to build them.
-This uses Azure PowerShell CLI commands for the whole process, including the initial Azure log in to Azure and setting the subscription context.
+This uses Azure PowerShell CLI commands for the whole process, including the initial Azure log in to Azure and setting the subscription context based on the subscription you defined in the environment variables.

 **Steps**
 The `runme.ps1` script is built using functions.
 Each function performs specific tasks to either prepare the variable values or execute the Azure PowerShell CLI commands.